-Router receives the packets from its input ports, checks it header, performs some basic functions like checking checksum and then looks upto the routing table to find the appropriate output port to dump the packets onto, and forwards the packets onto that output port.
+The router receives the packets from its input ports, checks its header, performs some basic functions like checking checksum, and then looks up to the routing table to find the appropriate output port to dump the packets onto, and forwards the packets onto that output port.

 - Routing –